KitchenCopilot-AI-Generator/kitchen-copilot-frontend/README.md

 - Verify that the backend API is running on the correct host and port
 - Check that `NEXT_PUBLIC_API_URL` in the frontend's `.env.local` matches the backend URL
 - Try accessing the API directly in the browser (e.g., http://localhost:5000/ingredients)

+### Dietary Restrictions Not Applied
+- Ensure you've selected restrictions before clicking "Generate Recipe Suggestions"
+- Check the API request payload to confirm dietary restrictions are being sent
+- Verify that the backend is properly receiving and processing the restrictions